 Vision Dysfunctions

 Both children and adults can benefit from therapy for the treatment of visual aspects of learning disabilities, general binocular (two eyes) dysfunctions, Strabismus (an eye that turns), Amblyopia (reduced vision in one or both eyes), Myopia (nearsightedness), Hyperopia (farsightedness), eyestrain from computer use, and for general visual enrichment.
+Some of the signs and symptoms of having vision problems are listed below:

 -